abhinashjain/keychain-dumper-plusplus/README.md

 Original keychain_dumper [1](https://github.com/abhinashjain/keychain-dumper-plusplus#Source) usually fails to retreive identity certs from the iOS keychain.\
 Commit in [2](https://github.com/abhinashjain/keychain-dumper-plusplus#Source) addresses this problem, but fails to compile the build and generate the proper binary.\
 \
-This repo is a hack-ish attempt to address the compilation problem by modifying some of the headers in the code and flags, SDKs, compiler paths in the *Makefile*.
+This repo is a makeshift attempt to address the compilation problem by modifying some of the headers in the code and flags, SDKs, compiler paths in the *Makefile*.

 ## Build
 #### On Mac: